media-kit/media-kit/media_kit/README.md

 ### Detailed Guide

-TODO:
+_TODO:_

-Improvements to the documentation are welcomed.
-This is very-hard for me alone. 💖
+_Improvements to the documentation are welcomed.
+This is very-hard for me alone. 💖_

 ## Goals

 The primary goal of [package:media_kit](https://github.com/alexmercerind/media_kit) is to become a **strong, stable, feature-proof & modular** media playback library for Flutter.
 The idea is to support both **audio & video playback**.
-Besides media playback, a tag-reader is also implemented.

 [package:media_kit](https://github.com/alexmercerind/media_kit) makes rendering [**hardware accelerated video playback**](https://github.com/alexmercerind/dart_vlc/issues/345) possible in Flutter.